ooliver1/a-level-project/writeup/writeup.typ

 - The scoreboard content text will be made bigger.
 - The settings will be accessible through a pause menu with a physical button in the corner (as well as the escape button).
 - A button to quit the game will be added to the main menu.

+==== Improvements

+#image("./images/design/menu-improved.png", height: 240pt)

+There is now a button to quit the game in the main menu.

+#image("./images/design/options-improved.png", height: 240pt)

+The sliders are now more visible, and the font has been changed to differentiate between H and K, U and V.

+#image("./images/design/hud-improved.png", height: 240pt)

+The scoreboard content text is now bigger, and there is a physical button to access the pause menu.